minobear/esx_giveallplayers/README.md

 This is a simple plugin
-You can give all players item or money
+You can give all players item or weapon or money

 Commands:
 ```